Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Case and Clips

-Rangefinders may have a storage case, a protective case, clips to secure them to your bag or magnets to secure them to a cart post.
-Get the case and clip features most suited to the way you play and will use the rangefinder.
+Rangefinders may have a storage case, a protective case, clips to secure them to your bag, or magnets to secure them to a cart post.
+The case will be particularly handy when you travel.

 Zoom / Magnification